 From Energy Consumption to Energy Optimization

-- The heat generated inside a data center (IT exhaust air) is low-grade and suitable for recovery only when paired with heat pumps that raise the temperature to usable levels.
-This heat recovery is generally a separate process from CHP/CCHP.
+- Heat from IT Equipment (Exhaust Air): This is low-grade heat and is only suitable for recovery when paired with heat pumps to raise the temperature to usable levels.
+Its recovery is generally a separate process from CHP/CCHP.

-- In CHP/CCHP systems the recovered heat comes exclusively from the engine or turbine driving the generator—not from the IT load.
+- Heat from the Primary Generation Plant: In CHP/CCHP systems, the recovered heat comes exclusively from the engine or turbine driving the generator in the plant (e.g., a gas turbine, or a central power source like nuclear or biomass).

 Source: Shutterstock Explore

-A CHP system uses a single fuel source—commonly natural gas, biogas or synthetic fuels—to drive an engine or turbine that produces electricity.
-The waste heat from the engine block and exhaust gases is captured through heat exchangers.
+The CHP system uses the fuel source (commonly natural gas, biogas, or synthetic fuels) of a power plant to drive an engine or turbine that produces electricity.
+The waste heat from the engine block and exhaust gases is captured via heat exchangers.

-CHP engines can operate with electrical efficiencies around 38–45%, but overall efficiencies can reach 80–90% when there is a real, continuous use for the recovered heat.
+A generation plant might operate with electrical efficiencies around 38 - 45%.
+However, by implementing CHP, the overall fuel-to-energy efficiency can reach 80 - 90% when there is a continuous, real use for the recovered heat.

-In the context of data centers, CHP can offer:
+For data centers, integrating with a continuous CHP source can offer:

 - On-site power generation, reducing dependence on the electrical grid.